 With "Say you'll love me just the way I am," the speaker asks for acceptance not just in the general sense-- all people long to be accepted-- but for his specific issues and "baggage."
 His mother died just as he was born, and this loss is still painful, and he would have a very hard time experiencing another such loss.

 As for "the movies," look at the images Simon pairs with that line.
 In the first and third verses, we have the last words "I'll only be gone for a while," and the idea of a feral child.
 These are movie-level experiences, heightened and false.
 They only happen in the realm of the imagination.

 Then the line about movie is preceded, in the second verse, with "hoping things would turn out right."
 Is this as imaginative and fanciful a concept?
 Do things, in fact, only turn out right in fiction?

 So it is possible that God made the movies because such imaginings needed somewhere to reside.
 Somewhere both visual and auditory, and in some means through which they could be shared with others.
-Both movies (which this is) and live music (which is what the movie itself is about) fill this bill.
+Both movies (which this song is in a soundtrack of) and music (which is what the movie itself is about) fill this bill.